mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 To update a NuGet package in multiple projects:

- - Right click the solution and select Manage NuGet Packages...
+ - Right click the solution and select **Manage NuGet Packages...**
  - Select the Updates tab
  - Select a NuGet package to update
-   - To update multiple NuGet packages use the check boxes in packages list
+   - To update multiple NuGet packages use the check boxes in the packages list
- - Click the Update Packages button
+ - Click the **Update Package** button
  - In the Select Projects dialog that is opened, select the projects where the NuGet package should be updated, and click OK.

 ### Consolidating NuGet Packages

-If there are different versions of a NuGet package installed in the solution the Consolidate tab will show this and provide a way of fixing this.
+If there are different versions of a NuGet package installed in the solution the Consolidate tab will show this and allow the packages to be consolidated to a particular version.

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/ManageNuGetPackagesConsolidateTab.png 'Manage NuGet Packages - Consolidate tab' 'Manage NuGet Packages - Consolidate tab' %}

 When a NuGet package is selected, the right hand side of the dialog shows all the projects in the solution.
-The project will checked if it has the selected package installed.
+The project will be checked if it has the selected package installed.
 The package version used by the project is also shown.
-Projects that have a package to consolidate are shown first in the list view.
+Projects that have a package to consolidate are shown first in the list.

 Note that the Consolidate tab is only displayed if NuGet packages are being managed for the solution.

-By default the Consolidate tab will select the latest version available.
+By default the Consolidate tab will select the latest version available from the current NuGet package source.
 This may be different from the latest version installed in the projects.

 To Consolidate a NuGet package:

+ - Right click the solution and select **Manage NuGet Packages...**
+ - Select the Consolidate tab
  - Select the NuGet package you want to consolidate.
-    - Use the check box next to the NuGet package if you want to consolidate multiple NuGet packages in one step
+    - Use the check box next to the NuGet package if you want to consolidate multiple NuGet packages at the same time
  - Check or uncheck the projects in the projects list.
     - By default projects that contain the selected NuGet package will be checked
- - Click the Consolidate Package button.
+ - Click the **Consolidate Package** button.

 ## Show NuGet package updates for SDK style projects in the Solution window